 Monitoring has many predefined metrics and resources available, and you can specify custom metrics as well.
 For more information on the predefined metrics types and monitored resources, see the lists of metrics and monitored resources.
 You can also define your own metrics and select them for charting; see Using Custom Metrics for more information.

-When specifying a metric, the UI restricts the metric types and resources you can choose to those that currently have metric data in any project in your Stackdriver account.
+When specifying a metric, the UI restricts the metric types and resources you can choose to those that currently have metric data in any project in your Workspace.
 The vast majority of metrics and resources will have no data in your project and will not appear as options.

 You can specify more than one metric for a chart by using the Add metric option.

 The metric-specification field

 To select a metric, use the Find resource type and metric field to choose one resource type and one metric type.
 You can specify them in either order.
 To begin, click in the field.
 This brings up one or two lists, based on any prior selections.
 The lists are indicated by headers, Resource types and Metrics, as seen in the following screenshot:

 You can select an entry in two ways: